How the ‘Tonight Show with Jimmy Fallon’ pivoted during quarantine and reinvented itself

 But what about during a global pandemic?

 Over the last few weeks, as the spread of coronavirus in the U.S. has intensified drastically, all inessential workplaces began shutting their doors.
-It’s a catastrophic situation that has made folks across all industries reexamine what “essential” even means.
+It’s a code-red catastrophe that’s made folks across all industries reexamine what “essential” even means.
 Medicine, of course, is essential.
 Mail delivery is essential.
 Groceries are essential.

 Kibitzing on TV with Miley Cyrus?
 Maybe not.